lyrichouston3/IT-helpdesk-homelab/Ticket-02-shared-drive-access/Ticket-Two.md

 7. **Close Ticket:**

-   ![Screenshot showing the helpdesk ticket being closed](close_ticket2.png) *Screenshot showing the closing the helpdesk ticket is closed after the issue was resolved.*
+   ![Screenshot showing the helpdesk ticket being closed](close_ticket2.png) *Screenshot showing the helpdesk ticket is closed after the issue was resolved.*